-It is seventy years since the retreating British army was evacuated from the beaches of Dunkirk in late May and early June 1940.
-This massive operation was made possible by the summoning up, at little more than a moment’s notice, of an armada of around one thousand three hundred small ships and boats, twenty three of which were paddle steamers, to bring the men home.
+It is now seventy years since the retreating British army was evacuated from the beaches of Dunkirk in late May and early June 1940.
+This massive operation was made possible by the summoning up, at little more than a moment’s notice, of an armada of up to one thousand three hundred small ships and boats, twenty-six of which were paddle steamers, to bring the men home.

 The paddle steamers were: